nuuuwan/lk_parliament_docs/tests/data/en.md

     - Fiscal responsibility of the Government
 10. The objectives underlying responsible fiscal management which need to be adhered to by the Government shall be as follows: -
     - Objectives underlying responsible fiscal management
-    - ( a ) ensure that public debt is reduced to, and maintained at, a sustainable level;
+        a. ensure that public debt is reduced to, and maintained at, a sustainable level;
-    - ( b ) create and maintain fiscal buffers that secure against future shocks;
+        b. create and maintain fiscal buffers that secure against future shocks;
-    - ( c ) manage and mitigate fiscal risks in a prudent manner;
+        c. manage and mitigate fiscal risks in a prudent manner;
-    - ( d ) ensure discipline, transparency, and accountability in fiscal management;
+        d. ensure discipline, transparency, and accountability in fiscal management;
-    - ( e ) lengthen the time horizon of fiscal planning by establishing requirements for the development and publication of an annual fiscal strategy statement and rolling five-years medium-term fiscal framework; and
+        e. lengthen the time horizon of fiscal planning by establishing requirements for the development and publication of an annual fiscal strategy statement and rolling five-years medium-term fiscal framework; and
-    - ( f ) facilitate effective scrutiny of the fiscal performance of the Government.
+        f. facilitate effective scrutiny of the fiscal performance of the Government.
 11.
     1. The fiscal strategy of the Government shall comply with the fiscal responsibility framework specified in this Part to ensure achievement of the objectives specified in section 10 and shall be set out in the fiscal strategy statement.
         - Fiscal strategy statement